 Mac App Store edition:

-Sharpshooter is no longer being updated through Apple’s App Store.
+Sharpshooter is no longer being sold through Apple’s App Store.

-While Sharpshooter is available for purchase from the Mac App Store, it will not be updated past version 2.0.4.
+We have removed Sharpshooter from sale through the Mac App Store and it is now only available through our website.
 The app is not sandboxed (which is now a requirement for the App Store) so Apple will no longer accept updates.

 The Mac App Store and Kerlmax website editions may be used on any Macs that you own or control for your personal use.